venk120soft/DataStructures/heap.md

 | If a parent is at Index      | (mod of i/2)       |  mod of 2.5 = 2   | (mod of i-1/2)                  |

 ## Consider below to Implement Max Heap
-Apples are arranged in the Market one top of other which
+Apples are arranged in the shop in Market one top of other in which good and attractive apple will be top of all the apples to attract the customers.

 Time complexity for Insertion and Deletion is from O(1) to O(log n) and the Height of the Tree is 2^(h+1).
 For creating the Heap time complexity is O(n logn)

 **Max-Heap:** In a Max-Heap the key present at the root node must be greatest among the keys present at all of it’s children.
 The same property must be recursively true for all sub-trees in that Binary Tree.